• Skip to primary navigation

 • Butter - Replace with coconut oil for a dairy-free version that adds subtle tropical notes.

-• All-purpose flour - Use a gluten-free flour blend to make the cupcakes gluten-free, ensuring you follow a blend meant for baking.
+• All-purpose flour - Use a gluten-free flour blend to make the cupcakes gluten-free, making sure you follow a blend meant for baking.

 Ingredients